fpjohnston/TECO-64/README.md

 ### Version Numbers

+When TECO C was created, other TECOs were still in development on DEC operating systems.
+Each of these TECOs had their own version numbers, which could be used in macros or indirect command files to determine which TECO features were available.
+This allowed users to write code that could be used in multiple operating environments.
+For example, a user could create a macro that would only use a given command if it was determined that the version of TECO in use supported that feature.

-The highest version of any DEC TECO (TECO-11 and TECO-32) was 40.
-To avoid any conflict with those TECOs, since TECO macros sometimes obtain the version number (using the EO command) in order to determine what features are available, the initial version of TECO C was set to 100, with subsequent versions eventually reaching 147.
+In order to avoid any confusion with other TECOs, the baseline version of TECO C was set to 100, and incremented as subsequent versions were released.
+The highest version of TECO C is currently 147.

 For similar reasons, a baseline version number of 200 was chosen for TECO-64.
 This is the major version.
-A minor version and patch version also exist, per *github*'s guidelines.
+A minor version and patch version also exist, per *GitHub*'s guidelines.
 Values for all three can be accessed via the EO command, although only the major version is likely to be significant for TECO macros.